 Well, for starters, you need to acknowledge that there’s a multi-billion dollar advertising and marketing industry doing it’s all to tempt you into buying things.
 You’re constantly surrounded by subtle, and not-subtle-at-all, messages that your life would somehow be better with their crap.

 You can’t escape them, not totally, but you can counteract them.
 You need to shop forearmed with strong counter-messages of your own.
 Come up with a couple of mantras that resonate with you and repeat them, often.
-Here are some to try, or devise your own.
+Here are my mantras to stop impulse buying:

 - I am enough